-(slide-5) My presentation is a brief overview of the methods used in clarifying the image as well as some points of interest about the image and some conclusions I've drawn.
+(slide-5) My presentation is a brief overview of the methods used in the image clarification as well as some points of interest about the image and some conclusions.
 For convenience of explanation I have divided the image into 4 main quadrants.
 Using the common photo tools of brightness and contrast, it is possible to adjust the areas that appear to be absent of visual data, and reveal meaningful data.
 Colorization is achieved by adjusting Channel Mixer, Hue and Saturation levels.